conradakunga/Blog/_posts/2025-03-18-conditionally-output-csv-using-aspnet-minimal-api.md

     - CSVHelper
 ---

-In our [last post]({% post_url 2025-03-17-conditionally-output-xml-or-json-using-aspnet-minimal-api %}), we looked at how to use Carter in an ASP.NET minimal API to return either `JSON` or `XML`, as client specified.
+In our [last post]({% post_url 2025-03-17-conditionally-output-xml-or-json-using-aspnet-minimal-api %}), we looked at how to use Carter in an ASP.NET minimal API to return `JSON` or `XML`, as the client specifies.

-In this post we shall look at how to output `CSV` at client request.
+This post will look at how to output `CSV` at the client's request.

-The first thing is to install the [CSVHelper](https://joshclose.github.io/CsvHelper/) package, that we used in a [previous post]({% post_url 2024-12-25-correctly-processing-csv-files-in-c-net %}).
+The first thing is installing the [CSVHelper](https://joshclose.github.io/CsvHelper/) package that we used in a [previous post]({% post_url 2024-12-25-correctly-processing-csv-files-in-c-net %}).

 ```c#
 dotnet add package CSVHelper
 ```

-Next, we create a content negotiation for `CSV`, by implementing the `IResponseNegotiator` interface.
-The client will specify the header "`text/csv`", which is available as a constant from `MediaTypeNames.Text.Csv`
+Next, we create a content negotiation for `CSV` by implementing the `IResponseNegotiator` interface.
+The client will specify the header "`text/csv`", which is available as a **constant** from `MediaTypeNames.Text.Csv`

 The class will look like this: